uwi-comp2245/git-demo/README.md

-# git-demo
+# COMP2245 GIT Demo

-A short git demonstration for COMP2245
+A short GIT demonstration for COMP2245.